django/deps/draft/0003-javascript-tests.rst

 Arguments for
 -------------

-- Easier for a developer new to Django's JavaScript testing practices
+- Easier for a developer new to Django's JavaScript testing practices.
-- Tests can be run manually from a web browser without any need for `Node.js`_
+- Tests can be run manually from a web browser without any need for `Node.js`_.
-- Creating tests only requires updating/creating a JavaScript file and updating an HTML file (no need to alter a py file)
+- Creating tests only requires updating/creating a JavaScript file and updating an HTML file (no need to alter a py file).
 - The JS community maintains a reliable set of testing tools.
 Creating custom tools would require maintenance which no one has volunteered to do.